att-circ-contrl/exp-info/README.md

 The following subdirectories contain library code:

+* `lib-expinfo-aux` --
+Additional functions that don't fit into any of the other categories.
 * `lib-expinfo-calc` --
 Calculation of various information measures.
 Requires the entropy library.
+* `lib-expinfo-plot` --
+Plotting functions for script development and testing.
+These plots are not publication-quality.

 ## Sample Code